Many educational trusts and charities offer financial assistance to home, EU and international students.

 How to find a funding source

-You can find information about trusts and charities that offer educational funding from:
+You can find information about trusts and charities that offer educational funding from the following websites:

 - Educational Grants Directory (published by the Directory of Social Change);